Top local movers for Orlando to Newark moves

 How life is different in Orlando vs. Newark

-- Newark's public transportation has a score of 9 out of 10 versus Orlando's lower score of 6.
+- Newark’s public transportation score of 9 out of 10 is higher than Orlando’s score of 6.

 - Newark is more walkable than Orlando with a score of 76 out of 100 vs Orlando’s 41 out of 100.

-- Newark has a bike-friendliness score 51 out of 100, which means it isn't as accessible to and safe for cyclists as Orlando, which has a score of 57 out of 100.
+- Newark has a bike-friendliness score of 51 out of 100, which means it isn’t as accessible or safe for cyclists as Orlando, which has a score of 57.

 - Newark’s crime rate is higher than Orlando with a score of 75.24 compared to Orlando’s 49.57.
 This means that Newark neighborhoods are safer than 75.24% of all U.S. neighborhoods, and Orlando neighborhoods are safer than 49.57%.